JMiguelJmnz/JMiguelJmnz/README.md

-#  Data Science & Machine Learning Enthusiast
+#  Data Science & Machine Learning

 🚀 I'm Miguel Jimenez, a data-driven problem solver passionate about extracting insights, optimizing models, and visualizing complex data.
 With a background in **data science, time series forecasting, machine learning, and data visualization**, I enjoy tackling real-world challenges using analytical and statistical approaches.